-Important Facts: Georgian fellows of the 2018 fall program will be selected through a competitive application process.
-All interested candidates should apply online at: https://ais.americancouncils.org/pfp.
+Important Facts: Georgian fellows of the 2019 spring program will be selected through a competitive application process.
+All interested candidates should apply online at ais.americancouncils.org/pfp.

 Semifinalists will be selected based on their applications and then interviews will be conducted at the American Councils office in Tbilisi.
-Final decision upon finalists will be made by the independent committee members at American Councils D.C. office.
+The final decision upon finalists will be made by the independent committee members at American Councils D.C. office.

 Upon arrival in the United States, fellows will participate in a three-day intensive introduction to the U.S. political process in Washington D.C.
 Fellows will then begin their five-week long fellowships across the United States in state legislatures and city halls, immersing themselves in the daily operations of state governance, government oversight, and citizen participation.
 At the end of the program, Fellows will be given a unique opportunity to meet PFP fellows from Bahrain, Bhutan, Brazil, Colombia, India, Indonesia, Kuwait, Malaysia, Nepal, Oman, Pakistan, Philippines, Kazakhstan, Kyrgyzstan, South Africa, Singapore, Taiwan and learn about their legislative systems during two-day wrap-up conference organized in Washington, D.C.

 Anyone who meets below listed eligibility requirements can participate in the program: